DIDSR/ssynth-release/README.md

 **Usage:** S-SYNTH/OASIS relies on [Houdini](https://www.sidefx.com/) for creating of skin layers and [Mitsuba](https://mitsuba-renderer.org/) for rendering.

-Please see `code` directory for:
+Please see `code` directory for

 - Code for generating materials, skin models, and synthetic skin lesions
-- Training of a segmentation model using associated images
-- Evaluating performance on real skin images from [HAM10K](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T) and [ISIC18](https://challenge.isic-archive.com/data/) datasets.
+- Creating paired datasets for training diffusion models to add and remove artifacts.
 ## Data

-Associated data for this repository, including pre-generated synthetic skin examples and their masks, can be found in a Hugging face dataset repo ([S-SYNTH data](https://huggingface.co/datasets/didsr/ssynth_data)).
+Associated data for this repository, including pre-generated synthetic skin examples and their masks, can be found in the Hugging face dataset repo ([S-SYNTH data](https://huggingface.co/datasets/didsr/ssynth_data)).

 <!--## Repository Structure